-An increased focus on choline through the diet should provide a stable foundation to cover the basic need and a supplement in addition to it can bring positive health effects.
+An increased intake through diet should provide a stable foundation to cover basic needs, and a supplement in addition to it can bring positive health effects.
 There are many different sources with different good uptake and quality.
-In order to use a dietary supplement of choline, it is important to choose one with high bioavailability and good quality.
+In order to use a dietary supplement, it is important to choose one with high bioavailability and high quality.

 A lot of supplements for cognitive health contain choline bitartrate as a choline source.
-Choline bitartrate contains 41% by weight choline, which makes it one of the most choline-rich substances.
-Unfortunately, this variant is very difficult to cross the blood-brain barrier, which in practice makes it ineffective in this regard.
-Choline bitartrate is a typical example where costs are prioritized above quality.
+Choline bitartrate contains 41% by weight choline, which makes it one of the most abundant sources.

-Although phosphatidylcholine is important for health and cell membrane integrity, too much through the diet can lead to elevated levels of trimethylamine n-oxide (TMAO).
+Although phosphatidylcholine is essential for health, and cell membrane integrity, getting too much from the diet, can result in elevated levels of trimethylamine n-oxide (TMAO).
 TMAO is a risk factor for cardiovascular disease.
 However, the association of healthy individuals is limited and more evident in patients with diabetes.

 A 2017 study found that low levels of phosphatidylcholine are related to Alzheimer’s.

-Phosphatidylcholine is fat-soluble and contains around 13% by weight of choline so the substance is no longer dense.
-Relatively large doses of the substance are required to obtain choline, 3 grams corresponding to 400 mg of choline.
-Although phosphatidylcholine is both important and useful, there are better alternatives, especially in terms of cognitive health.
+Phosphatidylcholine is fat-soluble and contains around 13% by weight, so it is not a dense source.
+Relatively large doses are required to obtain choline, 3 grams corresponding to 400 mg of choline.
+Although phosphatidylcholine is both essential and useful, there are better alternatives, especially in terms of cognitive health.

-Citicoline (CDP-choline) is a very popular dietary supplement for cognitive health and one of the highest quality products.
-Citicoline contains 18% by weight of choline but consists not only of choline but also of cytidine.
+CDP-choline (Citicoline) is a very popular dietary supplement for cognitive health and one of the highest quality products.
+CDP-choline contains 18% by weight of choline but consists not only of choline but also of cytidine.
 Cytidine is a precursor to uridine that is important for brain health.

 Alpha-gpc (glycerylphosphorylcholine) is a phospholipid metabolite naturally occurring in the brain and found in foods such as liver, soy, milk and red meat.
 Alpha-GPC contains 40% choline and easily crosses the blood-brain barrier, making it one of the best and fastest-acting choline sources.

-As we have seen, choline is an important topic for our health, not least for our cognitive health.
+As we have seen, choline is an essential nutrient for our health, not least for our cognitive health.
 It is not a nutrient you usually think of in your diet, but we want to change that.
 It is relatively common in our foods in various forms, but a larger daily intake and an increased awareness probably won’t hurt.

-Because of its important function in the development of the fetus, pregnant women have an increased need and are at greater risk of deficits, whereby an increased focus should be considered.
+Because of its essential function in the development of the fetus, pregnant women have an increased need and are at greater risk of deficits.
+Therefore, pregnant women should consider focusing on getting adequate amounts.

-As always, we want to point out that looking after your health, in general, is important, and if you suffer from any medical condition you should consult your doctor if you intend to use a dietary supplement.
+As always, we want to point out that looking after your health is important.
+If you suffer from any medical condition, you should consult your doctor if you intend to use dietary supplements.

-Get our news and articles to your inbox!
+Get our news and articles to your mail!